toolleeo/cli-apps/README.md

 * [dn](https://github.com/tomlockwood/dn) - Daily notes command line tool.
 * [dnote](https://github.com/dnote/dnote) - A simple command line notebook for the terminal.
 It also offers a seamless multi-device sync and a web interface.
 * [eureka](https://github.com/simeg/eureka) - Store your ideas without leaving the terminal.
+* [Geeknote](https://github.com/jeffkowalski/geeknote) - A command line client for Evernote that can be use on Linux, FreeBSD and OS X.
 * [jnrl](https://github.com/maebert/jrnl) - Collect your thoughts and notes without leaving the command line.
 * [kb](https://github.com/gnebbia/kb) - A minimalist knowledge base manager.
 * [posce](https://github.com/posce/posce) - A note-taking toolkit for your command line.